dsba6010-llm-applications/AgenticRAG-CharlotteEatz/README.md

 > If you're using Windows CMD, the 2nd line will be `.\venv\Scripts\activate.bat`.
 > Alternatively, if you're using Windows PowerShell, it would be `.\venv\Scripts\activate.ps1`

+Lastly, create a .env file with `OPENAI_API_KEY='Your OpenAI API Key'`.

+You are now able to run our app locally using `streamlit run dinebot_app.py`!
 ## 🛠️ Behind the Scenes
 - **Core Architecture**: Powered by an **agentic RAG** (Retrieval-Augmented Generation) system made by and for Charlotte foodies.
   - Built using **FAISS** for fast and efficient information retrieval.